Close Menu

 “Hajj is Arafah” Whoever catches up with Arafat before dawn on the night of Muzdalifah has completed his Hajj” (Sunan Ibn Majah).

-The following mistakes should be avoided include:
+The following mistakes should be avoided:

 1. Not Reciting the Talbiyah

-Some people fail to recite the Talbiyah and this contradicts the teaching of Prophet Muhammad (peace be upon him). you should keep your tongue moist with the Talbiyah as you enter Arafat and throughout the day.
+Some people fail to recite the Talbiyah and this contradicts the teaching of Prophet Muhammad (peace be upon him).
+You should keep your tongue moist with the Talbiyah as you enter Arafat and throughout the day.
 It serves as a constant reminder of your purpose and dedication.
 The supplication goes thus:

 “Labbayka llahumma labbayk, labbayka la sharika laka labbayk, innal-hamda wan-ni’mata laka wal-mulk, la sharika lak”